trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 This is not unique to GoPro cameras, but does affect them all.

-If the camera has been setup with a phone (and uses phone time) it's not a problem, but of course, not everyone does this.
+If the camera has been setup with a phone (and uses phone time synced with a ntp server) it's not a problem, but of course, not everyone sets up their camera like this.

 ## The front (Fusion) image contains the GPS metadata